thatCarlyleGuy/jobget-take-home/README.md

 Leverages Google's Places API to autocomplete city searches.

 ### TODO:
-Mobile friendly layout by default but autoscrolls to search results would be welcomed on mobile.
+- Mobile friendly layout by default but autoscrolls to search results would be welcomed on mobile.
+- Revoke and replace comitted secrets.